tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/Getting started/Understanding the PayU module/_index.md

 ---
-title: "Understanding the PayU module"
+title: "Getting to know the PayU module"
-linkTitle: "Understanding the PayU module"
+linkTitle: "Getting to know the PayU module"
 date: 2021-08-17T14:47:21-05:00
 type: docs
 Description: >